ericdrowell/Canteen/README.md

 ## Overview

-The Canteen JavaScript library makes HTML5 Canvas unit testing ridiculously easy for both the 2d and webgl contexts.
-The name "Canteen" is obtained shortening "Canvas test environment"
+Canteen is an open source JavaScript library which will make it super easy to test canvas outputs in a cross browser, and cross browser version way.
+The name "Canteen" is obtained by shortening the phrase "Canvas test environment".